Santa Marta crater

-Santa Marta crater is a newly confirmed impact crater in Piauí State, northeastern Brazil.
+Santa Marta crater is a confirmed impact crater in Piauí State, northeastern Brazil.
 It is 10 km in diameter and it is estimated to have formed between 100 and 66 Ma, during the Late Cretaceous.

 Description

 Its impact origin was first proposed by S. Master and J. Heymann in 2000 based primarily on satellite remote sensing data and was confirmed more than a decade later after conclusive evidence of shock metamorphism such as breccia and shatter cones were found.